-We operate a staffing ratio of 1:4 or 1:5 for all off-site visits involving children in our EYFS classes -There is always at least one qualified teacher, and s/he will be designated as in charge of the visit.
-Our normal class size is 20, so the teacher is accompanied by a qualified level 3 teaching assistant.
-The Teacher and teaching assistant are qualified in paediatric first aid.
-We frequently invite parents to volunteer to help with off-site visits ratios.
-Volunteers are never allowed to supervise children alone and are thoroughly briefed about their roles beforehand.
-They must also have attended a formal Health and Safety Trip meeting led by the Deputy Head Pastoral.
-Nursery
+We operate a staffing ratio of 1:5 for all off-site visits involving children in our EYFS classes.

+There is always at least one qualified teacher, and s/he will be designated as in charge of the visit.
+Our maximum class size is 22, so the teacher is accompanied by a qualified level 3 teaching assistant.
+The Teacher and teaching assistant are qualified in the full paediatric first aid.